 6. You can lose a pound a day, easily

 You can definitely lose a pound a day, but certainly not easily.
-Weight that took years to come on doesn’t shed that quickly or that easily.
+The weight that took years to come on doesn’t shed that quickly or that easily.

 7. It’s easy to shed water weight.